WestiferRobin/converter-tool/README.md

 ## Current Notes
 Java and C# is now in work right now.
 Will use MuSystem as data.
-Consider on making this a ML project
-XML and JSON conversion is complete.
+Consider on making this a ML project for (C/C++, Python, JavaScript, Kotlin) XML and JSON conversion is complete.

 ## Individual files